Health and Safety Officer

 The predicted salary is between 36000 - 60000 £ per year.

-This hybrid role means that you’ll not only benefit from the collaboration and teamwork that comes from working in our city-centre based Bristol office but also combine this with the flexibility and focused productivity of home working.
-The modern regional office is located within an eighteenth century church and is only 10mins walk from Bristol Temple Meads.
+This hybrid role offers the benefits of collaboration and teamwork in our city‑centre based Bristol office, combined with the flexibility and focused productivity of home working.
+The modern regional office is located within an eighteenth‑century church and is only a 10‑minute walk from Bristol Temple Meads.

 #J-18808-Ljbffr